adolescent, & family therapy

 Couples therapy

-Our closest relationships often mean the most to us.
-That’s where we turn for support, love, and a sense of home.
-When things start to feel off between partners, it can be really upsetting and hard to make sense of.
-You might find yourselves stuck in the same arguments, feeling distant, or unsure how to reconnect.
+Our closest relationships mean the most to us.
+That is where we turn for support, love, and a sense of home.
+When things start to feel off between partners, it can be upsetting and hard to make sense of.
+You might find yourselves stuck in the same arguments, feeling distant, or unsure how to reconnect after an argument happens.
 Even with the best intentions, couples can fall into patterns that leave both people feeling angry, hurt or alone.
-It’s not always easy to figure out how to break those cycles, especially when emotions run high and communication starts to break down.
+It is not always easy to figure out how to break those cycles, especially when on high alert and communication breaks down.

 Individual therapy